Joeeazy/alx-higher_level_programming/0x11-python-network_1/README.md

 * How to make HTTP GET request using the Python package requests #requestsiswaysimplerthanurllib

-	requests: The requests library is a popular alternative to urllib for making HTTP requests.
+	The requests library is a popular alternative to urllib for making HTTP requests.
 To make an HTTP GET request using requests, you can use requests.get(url).
 The response object's .text attribute gives you the content as a string.

 * How to make HTTP POST/PUT/etc. request

-	requests: requests simplifies making various types of HTTP requests.
+	requests simplifies making various types of HTTP requests.
 For example, requests.post(url, data=data) sends an HTTP POST request with the specified data.
 You can use other methods like requests.put(), requests.delete(), etc., for different HTTP methods.

 * How to fetch JSON resources